dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 ---

-_The code in this tutorial is written in Ruby.
-The code can be adapted as part of a stand-alone script.
-Alternatively, it can be used as part of popular frameworks such as Sinatra, Ruby on Rails, Hanami and etc._
+_The tutorial is written in Ruby.
+The code provided can be part of a stand-alone script.
+Alternatively, popular frameworks such as Sinatra, Ruby on Rails, Hanami, etc. can integrate the code as a service._

 ## Prerequisites